fnordoglargh/metametalmapper/README.md

   * Added a function to make the location data more usable.
-The earlier used mechanism just split the location string at every "/" (which results in unusable data for e.g. "Kolbotn, Viken (early); Oslo (mid); Vinterbro, Viken / Trysil, Innlandet (later)".
+The earlier used mechanism just split the location string at every "/" (which results in unusable data for e.g. "Kolbotn, Viken (early); Oslo (mid); Vinterbro, Viken / Trysil, Innlandet (later)").
 The new function returns the first city and state/territory it can determine.
 * 0.97.0 (2020-06-06):
   * Added two new modes: